 Brazil penalty taker

-Raphinha is our current Brazil penalty taker call for World Cup 2026, with Vinicius Junior the closest backup if the order changes.
+Neymar is our current Brazil penalty taker call for World Cup 2026, with Raphinha the closest backup if the order changes.

 Who is Brazil's penalty taker?

-Raphinha is our current Brazil penalty taker call, with Vinicius Junior next in line if the order changes.
+Neymar is our current Brazil penalty taker call, with Raphinha next in line if the order changes.

 If you searched for Brazil penalty taker, the hierarchy at the top is the quickest answer we are willing to publish right now.
 The evidence trail underneath shows why that order makes the cut.